 What It Is

-Subscriptions are the heart of many recurring revenue businesses, but it’s not just monthly subscription boxes.
+Subscriptions are the heart of many recurring revenue businesses, but it’s not just monthly surprise boxes.
+Service based subscriptions are a sustainable revenue model across various industries, including maintenance services, personal wellness services, and home service businesses such as lawn care or pool maintenance.
+Curated subscription boxes deliver a variety of products to subscribers on a regular basis, creating excitement and engagement.
 There are many other ways your business can use the subscription model.
-One way is monthly subscriptions for a service.
+One way is subscriptions for a service.
 This business model works great for services that are typically needed on a regular basis, such as tutors, personal trainers, cleaners, or doggy daycare.
-It also works well for B2B firms or freelancers, such as graphic designers, marketing managers, or web designers.

 How It Creates Recurring Revenue